ttulka/2d-videogame-in-assemblyscript/README.md

 It is easy for children to follow breadcrumbs to get back home.
 But what about the poor breadcrumbs?!

-Help a lost breadcrumb to find its way home without getting wet or eaten.
+Help a lost breadcrumb find its way home without getting wet or eaten.

 #### Controls